cbrnrd/NUCoin/README.md

 The most recent version of NUCoin is available on the Ropsten testnet at contract address [0x000527a774561be4161710C8d53aC09703096aC1](https://ropsten.etherscan.io/address/0x000527a774561be4161710C8d53aC09703096aC1).

 ### TODO
-* Add a function that allows for an authoritative address to view the balance of a student's account.
-* Implement SafeMath
 * Make some graphics for the project.
 Logo, etc.
 * Write tests